ubc-library-rc/gis-reference-mapping/README.md

 :heavy_exclamation_mark: This workshop is in development and not yet complete. :heavy_exclamation_mark:

-his workshop will provide an overview of how to create simple, static reference maps to accompany academic publications.
+Description: This workshop will provide an overview of how to create simple, static reference maps to accompany academic publications.
 We will use [QGIS](https://qgis.org/), a free and open-source Geographic Information System (GIS) for analyzing, modifying, and visualizing spatial data.

 This workshop is geared towards mapping novices.
 If you want to create  a map that geographically contextualizes your study area, or have a project involving data with a spatial component you're eager to visualize, this workshop is for you.
 While making such maps on your own can feel daunting, this workshop will give you the confidence to: